ngi-nix/summer-of-nix/README.md

 organizer       |      3 |           20 |   100 |           2000 |        6000
 grand total     |        |              |       |                |   **91000**

+## How to apply

+We will open an application form on March 1st and you can apply until March 31th (Anywhere on Earth).
+Decisions will be taken in the following 2 weeks.

 ## How to prepare for the mob programming sessions

 If you need help with preparation, ask for help [here](TODO)  anything, feel free to message me.
 Please arrive prepared at your first session.